 The order was first called the Order of the poor knights of Christ which eventually became the Knights Templar.
 It became famous over the next few years and in 1139, Pope Innocent II passed a law that exempted the knights from paying taxes, a major benefit for them.
 Knights Templar started losing power after the Muslims retook Jerusalem in the 12th Century.
 Furthermore, once the Crusaders lost their position in the Holy Land the support for the order began to dwindle as well.
 The order finally ended when King Philip forced Pope Clement V to disband the order in 1312.

 6) El Cid (Rodrigo Díaz de Vivar)- The most famous Spanish knight (c.
 1043-1099)

 El Cid is another legendary knight in history.
 He is commemorated for his temporary conquest of Valencia.
 The moors gave him the title of El Cid which means ‘the Lord’ and the English gave him the title of ‘the Champion’.
 He was born into a Castilian family of minor nobility and served under two kings of Castile.
 He became famous for being a formidable military leader and strategist.

 In 1094, he led a siege on the city of Valencia and subsequently became its ruler.
 Additionally, he had the popular support of Muslims and Christians during his rule.
 After his death in 1099, his wife succeeded him as a ruler but was eventually forced to surrender to the Almoravids in 1102.

-El Cid remains as one of the most popular Spanish knights in history.
+El Cid remains one of the most famous Spanish knights in history.
 The famous poem ‘El cantar de Mio Cid’ is written in his honour.
 Additionally, he is commemorated as a Spanish national icon and many folk tales, songs and video games are based on him.

 7) William of Poitiers (c.
 1020-1090)